When Blanche Met Brando

 Readers will come away from this book delighted with the juicy behind-the-scenes stories about cast, director, playwright and the various productions and will also renew their curiosity about the connection between the role of Blanche and Viven Leigh's insatiable sexual appetite and later descent into breakdown.
 They may also--for the first time--question whether the character of Blanche was actually "mad" or whether her anxiousness was symptomatic of another disorder.

 "A Streetcar Named Desire" is one of the most haunting and most-studied modern plays.
 Staggs' new book will fascinate fans and richen newcomers' understanding of its importance in American theater and movie history.

-"[Stagg's book is an] opinionated, revealing, constantly entertaining account of the birth and growth of Tennessee Williams's most famous play."—Kirkus Reviews
+“Opinionated, revealing, constantly entertaining account of the birth and growth of Tennessee Williams's most famous play.” —Kirkus Reviews

 “A comprehensive minihistory of 20th-century American stage and screen and [Staggs] doesn't skimp on tabloid juice.” —Publishers Weekly